|

 Every now and then odd Big Muffs turn up with odd circuits and box graphics, sometimes mismatched with parts from versions that were made several years apart.
 Strange knobs can be explained because there were many knob types used, most shown on this website, and there are many Muffs around with replacement knobs.
 Other odd combinations are enclosures with graphics that do not match up with the pcb boards used at the same time, or LED on Big muffs that never had LEDs.
 There are several possibilities that could explain some of those oddities.

-ENTER THE SITE FOR A HISTORY OF ALL BIG MUFF VERSIONS THANKS GO OUT TO ALL THOSE WHO HAVE HELPED OR CONTRIBUTED TO THIS SITE: Mike Matthews, Bob Myer, Howard Davis, Fran Blanche, John Pisani, Daniel Shin, Larry Demarco, Rick Stevenson, Kevin, Mark, Marc Ahlfs of Skreddy Pedals, Ron, Damian, Domenic, Brad, Jay, John, Carlos, Scott, Billy, Matt at SUF, the folks at the Gear Forum and Gilmour Gear Forum, and everyone else who has contributed that I forgot to mention!
+ENTER THE SITE FOR A HISTORY OF ALL BIG MUFF π VERSIONS THANKS GO OUT TO ALL THOSE WHO HAVE HELPED OR CONTRIBUTED TO THIS SITE: Mike Matthews, Bob Myer, Howard Davis, Fran Blanche, John Pisani, Daniel Shin, Larry Demarco, Rick Stevenson, Kevin, Mark, Marc Ahlfs of Skreddy Pedals, Ron, Damian, Domenic, Brad, Jay, John, Carlos, Scott, Billy, Matt at Stomp Under Foot, Pawel, Sinner, the folks at the Gear Forum, Gilmour Gear Forum, FSB, D.A.M forum, and everyone else who has contributed that I forgot to mention!
 And extra big thanks to Mike Matthews for starting it all!
+And the Man upstairs!
+This page is not authorized, affiliated, or associated with Electro Harmonix in any way, but we like their stuff and Mike is a cool dude!
+Website and contents ©2007, ©2010, ©2013, ©2014 Kit Rae.
+All rights reserved.
+Linking to this website is allowed, but copying the text content is strictly prohibited without prior authorization.
+No part of this work may be reproduced, stored in a retrieval system, or transmitted in any other form, or by any means, electronic, mechanical, photocopying, recording, computer networking, or otherwise without prior permission in writing from the copyright holder(s).

 |